ahandsel/Kintone_React_Workshop/E_ExpressServer.md

 ## Debugging

 No response when starting the Express server?
-  * Make sure you are inside `backend` folder when starting the Express server
+  * Make sure you are inside the `backend` folder when starting the Express server

 Got a `UnhandledPromiseRejectionWarning` error?